MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithPowerPlatform.md

 ## Task 1 - Import the Greeter App Template

-1. Sign-In to https://make.powerapps.com and select your Customer Insights environment if it is not already selected.
+1. Sign in to https://make.powerapps.com and select your Customer Insights environment if it is not already selected.

-2. Click **Apps** in the left-hand menu, and then click **Import Canvas App** from the top menu bar.
+2. Click **Apps** in the left-hand menu, and then click **Import canvas app** from the top menu bar.

 3. Click the **Upload** button and select the **CustomerInsightsGreeterApp.zip** included with the module content, then **Upload**.